 In some ways, quantum computing is already here.
 Companies like IBM and Google have already built systems capable of this calculation level.
 The IBM Cloud provides access to systems that support quantum coding and analysis.

-Who Has Quantum Computers?
+Who Has Quantum Computers and Other Emerging Technologies?

 Some companies that have finished quantum computing systems in 2022 include IBM, Quantum Computing Inc., Xanadu, Microsoft (via Azure Quantum), and D-Wave Systems.